 Sexual and reproductive health and rights

 School of Global Health aims to facilitate global health research across the University of Copenhagen, our university partners in Denmark and abroad, our public and private sector partners, and to people interested in this field of research.

 School of Global Health does not actively conduct research but is often involved in research projects as a dissemination partner due to our outreach platform.
 Our main goal is to create awareness around global health research, connect researchers and partners, and advice on topics and processes.

-The research at the Copenhagen School of Global Health focuses on the double burden of disease and social inequalities in health.
+School of Global Health has a broad focus when it comes to global health research but focuses specifically on the double burden of disease and social inequalities in health.
 These include the chronic and non-communicable diseases that increasingly affect underprivileged societies, the infectious diseases that disproportionately affect them, detrimental disease interactions, problems such as weak health systems, inadequate food safety and nutritional deficiencies, as well as irrational drug use and cultural, societal, gender-based and environmental barriers to health.

-In CSGH partners and collaborators you will find an overview of the centres, units and departments across University of Copenhagen, Copenhagen University Hospital and Statens Serum Institut, that make up the Copenhagen School of Global Health.
+Overview of the centres, units and departments conducting global health related research across the University of Copenhagen, Copenhagen University Hospital and Statens Serum Institut